FrejaFischer/music_storage/README.md

 # PHP exam project - API for music storage

 This is an PHP REST API for music storage.
+The API requires an API key to work.

 ## Endpoints